 Sharps, Needles & Lancets

-Sharps, such as needles and lancets, are accepted annually at the Resource Recovery Center.
+Sharps, such as needles and lancets, are accepted during regular hours at the Resource Recovery Center.

 How to Prepare Sharps for Disposal: